Project Overview

 This project includes the western Lake Ontario shoreline from the mouth of the Niagara River in Niagara-on-the-Lake to Joshua’s Creek in Oakville/Mississauga, encompassing portions of the Niagara Peninsula Conservation Authority (NPCA), Conservation Halton (CH), and Hamilton Conservation Authority (HCA) watershed jurisdiction shorelines.

-The main objectives of the project are:
+Main objectives of the project:

 BACKGROUND INFORMATION